1Password/ppa/noise-addition/README.md

 All data analysis involves some inferencing that results in confidence intervals or error ranges or similar probabilistic interpretation the statistic in question.
-I will refer to all such things as "confidence intervals" in what follows, even though for some analyses it may manifest in other forms.
+I will refer to all such things as "confidence intervals" in what follows, even though for many analyses it may manifest in other forms.

 All data analysis, whether we deliberately add noise or not, has these confidence intervals.
 We always must tolerate some uncertainty in any data analysis.
-In some naive presentations of data analysis the uncertainty is not explicitly expressed, but that is an omission from analysis.
+In some presentations of data analysis the uncertainty is not explicitly expressed, but that is an omission from analysis or the presentation of the analysis.
 There is always uncertainty.
-Deliberately adding noise makes the need for expressing confidence intervals more explicit, while in fact the confidence intervals should always be computed and should always be reported if not negligible.
+Deliberately adding noise makes the need for expressing confidence intervals more explicit, while in fact the confidence intervals should always be computed and should be reported if not negligible.

 If you can't tolerate any noise then you can't do any data analyses in the first place.

+## Where do we add noise

+Noise added earlier has the advantage that everything downstream of that point has the privacy protections that the noise addition offers.
+It gives us more freedom to use the downstream information, with fewer controls on the downstream data.

+There are, however, increased challenges that come with earlier addition of noise.
+In the ideal case of adding noise, the nature and amount of the noise is tuned precisely to the particular analysis.
+The precise tunings means that for a particular analysis we can add the maximum amount of noise that still enables useful conclusions from the analysis as long as that maximum meets the minimum amount of noise to meet our minimal acceptable privacy guarantees.

+If we knew upfront exactly what analyses we were going to run, then we could get well-tuned noise addition early.
+But without knowing precisely what analyses are to be run, early noise addition cannot be so finely tuned.
+The fact of the matter is in most cases, we will not know what analyses we want to run ahead of time, and so early noise addition will have to be limited.

+There are also technical difficulties in noise addition for a single user.
+Often times, the aggregate properties across records are needed to determine optimal amounts of noise.
+There are mathematical and engineering techniques to solve those using homomorphic encryption, but _at present_ those are outside of our reach.

+So we have a set of trade-offs.
+The earlier noise is added, the better the privacy protection, but the later noise is added the more easily it can be tuned to specific needs.

+The good news is that noise addition can be done at multiple layers.
+Adding relatively small amounts early can be combined with adding more finely tuned amounts later.

-## At data collection
+### At data collection

 Noise can be added client-side.
 This offers the strongest guarantees for the user, as it can add the highest degree of transparency to the user